Available in VPC

 kind: PersistentVolumeClaim

-Create PersistentVolumeClaim to bind with the created PersistentVolume.resources.storage: this is a required field.
-Enter the size of the NAS volume previously created.
-However, the PVC size is dependent on the NAS volume size, so the entered value is meaningless.storageClassname: enter static-nks-nas-csi, which is the name of the NAS storage class.volumeName: enter the name of the created PersistentVolume.
+Create PersistentVolumeClaim to bind to the created PersistentVolume.resources.storage: Enter the size of the existing NAS volume (required).
+However, the PVC size depends on the NAS volume size, so the entered value has no effect.storageClassname: Enter static-nks-nas-csi, the name of the NAS StorageClass.volumeName: Enter the name of the created PersistentVolume.

 -